 MortCo holds residual interests in various real estate mortgage investment conduits ("REMICs"), which were issued in 2004, 2005 and 2006, some of which generate excess inclusion income ("EII"), a type of taxable income pursuant to specific provisions of the Code.
-Through 2007, MortCo based its tax position on advice received from tax consultants regarding the taxability of EII.
+Through 2007, MortCo based its tax position regarding the taxability of EII on advice received from its tax consultants.
 During 2008, MortCo re-evaluated its EII tax position, and concluded that it was no longer more likely than not that the pre-2008 tax position would be fully sustained upon examination.
 Based on this conclusion, MortCo recorded a liability of approximately \$2.1 million for taxes, interest and penalties related to this uncertain tax position during 2008.

-During 2010 (as part of the filing of its 2009 tax returns), MortCo reached a tax filing position related to this issue, reported EII taxable income of approximately \$2.1 million, paid \$0.8 million of income tax, interest and penalties, and included a notice of inconsistent treatment in its tax returns.
-Because of the continued uncertainty surrounding the taxation of EII, MortCo continued to account for the pre-2008 tax position as being more likely than not that the tax position would not be fully sustained upon examination.
+During 2010 (as part of the filing of its 2009 tax returns), MortCo reached a tax filing position related to the EII taxable income, reported EII taxable income of approximately \$2.1 million, paid \$0.8 million of income tax, interest and penalties, and included a notice of inconsistent treatment in its tax returns.
+Because of the uncertainty surrounding the taxation of EII, MortCo accounted for the pre-2008 tax position as being more likely than not that the tax position would not be fully sustained upon examination.
 On September 15, 2013, the statute of limitations for the IRS to challenge MortCo's pre-2008 tax position expired.
-As such, the remaining balance of this liability was reversed during the year ended December 31, 2013, which resulted in a tax benefit of \$1.3 million.
+As such, the remaining balance of the liability recorded in 2008 was reversed during the year ended December 31, 2013, which resulted in a tax benefit of \$1.3 million.

-NOTE 13.
+NOTE 14.
 EARNINGS PER SHARE

 Shares of Class B Common Stock, participating and convertible into Class A Common Stock, are entitled to receive dividends in an amount equal to the dividends declared on each share of Class A Common Stock if, and when, authorized and declared by the Board of Directors.
 Following the provisions of FASB ASC 260, the Class B Common Stock is included in the computation of basic EPS using the two-class method, and consequently is presented separately from Class A Common Stock.
-Shares of Class B Common Stock are not included in the computation of diluted Class A EPS as the conditions for conversion to Class A Common Stock were not met at December 31, 2013 and 2012.
+Shares of Class B Common Stock are not included in the computation of diluted Class A EPS as the conditions for conversion to Class A Common Stock were not met at December 31, 2014 and 2013.

 Shares of Class C Common Stock are not included in the basic EPS computation as these shares do not have participation rights.
-Shares of Class C Common Stock are not included in the computation of diluted Class A EPS as the conditions for conversion to Class A Common Stock were not met at December 31, 2013 and 2012.
+Shares of Class C Common Stock are not included in the computation of diluted Class A EPS as the conditions for conversion to Class A Common Stock were not met at December 31, 2014 and 2013.

-The Company has dividend eligible stock incentive plan shares that were outstanding during the years ended December 31, 2013 and 2012.
+The Company has dividend eligible stock incentive plan shares that were outstanding during the years ended December 31, 2014 and 2013.
 The basic and diluted per share computations include these unvested incentive plan shares if there is income available to Class A Common Stock, as they have dividend participation rights.
 The stock incentive plan shares have no contractual obligation to share in losses.
 Since there is no such obligation, the incentive plan shares are not included in the basic and diluted EPS computations when no income is available to Class A Common Stock even though they are considered participating securities.